Japan KYUSHU Tourist ジャパン九州ツーリスト株式会社

 • Nagasaki / Oura Cathedral

-Christian history in Japan was started when St. Francis Xavier came to Japan as a
+Japanese Christian was started when St. Francis Xavier came to Japan as a

-The tour visits Christian Pilgrimage sites including Martyrdom sites while
+The tour visits Christian Pilgrimage sites while introducing the following:

 How did Japan, whose main religion is Shinto, accept Christianity?